green-api/whatsapp-api-client-js/README.md

 ## API

-The API totally corresponds with [green-api.com REST API](https://green-api.com/documents/green-api.html#82fcbe04-233f-492d-baf1-098f340bc0dc) since the library wraps own methods as a https calls to the service.
+The API corresponds with [REST API](https://green-api.com/documents/green-api.html#82fcbe04-233f-492d-baf1-098f340bc0dc) from green-api since the library wraps own methods as a https calls to the service.
 Therefore using docs from reference above is highly encouraged.

-## Requirements

-Library supports both browser and node js apps.

-* Node js >= 10 for backend
-* Webpack for frontend  or any other package manager that can handle ``require`` or ``import`` module expressions

 ## Installing

+Library supports both browser environment without package managers and Node/Webpack apps with package manager that can handle ``require`` or ``import`` module expressions.
 For webpack and npm based apps:
 ```
 npm i @green-api/whatsapp-api-client